hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ![Image showing two dropdown with lists open, one with only one menu item that is reader specific, while the other has more options that allow for further capabilities.](/assets/patterns/disabled-patterns/permissions-example.png)

-Similarly, if a user has the permissions to update their software, show the relevant UI for them to do just that.
+Similarly, if a user has the permissions to update, show the relevant UI allowing them to do just that.

 ### Provide guidance